-Both ceramic and porcelain polishing media comes in different shapes and sizes.
+Both ceramic and porcelain polishing media come in different shapes and sizes.

 The reason behind these dynamics in polishing is because not all turbine blades are similar in shape.

-You’ll need to clean even the most intricate corners of your turbine blade.
+You’ll need to clean even the most intricate corners of your turbine blades.

 Check this out: